Jhostter/FarmaPlus/replit.md

 FarmaPlus is a modern pharmaceutical e-commerce platform built as a full-stack web application.
 The system enables customers to browse medications, supplements, and personal care products, add items to a shopping cart, and complete purchases through a streamlined checkout process.
 The platform emphasizes medical trust, accessibility, and professional credibility while providing an efficient browsing and purchasing experience.

-The application is designed with a clear separation between client and server, using React for the frontend and Express for the backend, with an in-memory storage system currently in place (with support for PostgreSQL via Drizzle ORM).
+The application is designed with a clear separation between client and server, using React for the frontend and Express for the backend, with Supabase as the database backend for persistent data storage.

 ## User Preferences